-1.3 Document structure and overarching process
+Document structure and overarching process

 This document is the NDP Part 3 Methodology Statement.
-It explains how we produced NDP Parts 1 and 2 for SP Distribution and SP Manweb.
+It explains how we produced NDP Parts 1 and 2 for SP 1.3 Distribution and SP Manweb.
 The structure of this document follows the overarching process we followed to produce our NDP:

 - Section 2 Step 1, forecasting: we develop our network to accommodate our customers' demand and generation requirements.
 Therefore the first step of network planning is to understand what these are.
-We do this using forecasts. - Section 3 Step 2, network impact assessments: we undertake industry-leading assessments to understand where, when, and how much additional network capacity is needed to accommodate these forecast customer requirements. - Section 4 Step 3, flexibility tenders: where our assessments show we need additional capacity, we tender for flexibility services to understand the availability and cost of using flexibility to provide it.
-We don't place contracts at this stage we only do that where the Step 4 options assessments establish flexibility is the best solution. - Section 5 Step 4, options assessment for load-driven investment: to provide the capacity in the optimal way, we fairly and impartially assess different types and combinations of interventions (flexibility, energy efficiency, smart, innovation, and reinforcement), different delivery models (reactive, proactive), and how they could be coordinated with other interventions to reduce customer cost and disruption.
+We do this using forecasts. - Section 3 Step 2, network impact assessments: we undertake industry-leading assessments to understand where, when, and how much additional network capacity is needed to accommodate these forecast customer requirements. - Section 4 Step 3, options assessment for load-driven investment: to provide the capacity in the optimal way, we fairly and impartially assess different types and combinations of interventions (flexibility, energy efficiency, smart, innovation, and reinforcement), different delivery models (reactive, proactive), and how they could be coordinated with other interventions to reduce customer cost and disruption. - Section 5 Step 4, flexibility tenders: where our assessments show we need additional capacity, we tender for flexibility services to understand the availability and cost of using flexibility to provide it.

-These four steps identify the RIIO-ED2 load interventions we will make that add network capacity - these are a key input to NDP Parts 1 and 2.
+These four steps identify the RIIO-ED2 load interventions we will make that add network capacity - these are a key input to NDP Parts I and 2.
 Whilst these create the majority of the additional capacity we will deliver, the NDP requires that we include all interventions that increase capacity:

-• Section 6 - Step 5, NDP Part 1 - reporting of network interventions which add capacity: we combine the load driven interventions identified in steps 1-4 with non-load and losses driven interventions which add capacity, to produce NDP Part 1.
+• Section 5 - Step 5, NDP Part 1 - reporting of network interventions which add capacity: we combine the load driven interventions identified in steps 1-4 with connections-driven, losses-driven, and non-load driven interventions which add capacity, to produce NDP Part 1.

-After these five steps we know all the interventions we plan to make that will add capacity - this means Part 1 of the NDP is complete.
+After these five steps we know all the interventions we plan to make that will add capacity - this means Part I of the NDP is complete.
 To complete Part 2:

-Section 7 - Step 6, NDP Part 2 - reporting network capacity headroom: combining our existing network model, our scenario forecasts, and our known intervention plans to calculate the 'postintervention' headroom.
-Our NDP Part 2 Capacity Headroom spreadsheet data files provide an indication of headroom for each primary (and grid in SPM) substation/substation group for each year for ten years and every 5 years through to 2050 thereafter.
+• Section 7 - Step 6, NDP Part 2 - reporting network scenario headroom: combining our existing network model, our scenario forecasts, and our known intervention plans to calculate the "post-intervention" headroom.
+Our NDP Part 2 Capacity Headroom spreadsheet data files provide an indication of headroom for each primary substation/substation group for each year through to 2050.